microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 of a `HitObject` is unspecified.
 As a consequence, `HitObject` cannot be stored in structured buffers.
 Ray payload structs must not have members of `HitObject` type. `HitObject` supports assignment (by-value copy) and can be passed as arguments to and returned from local functions.

-It is default-initialized to encode a NOP hit object (see `HitObject::MakeNop`).
+A `HitObject` is default-initialized to encode a NOP-HitObject (see `HitObject::MakeNop`).
+A NOP-HitObject can be used with `HitObject::Invoke` and `ReorderThread` but does not call shaders or provide additional information for reordering.
+Most accessors will return zero-initialized values for a NOP-HitObject.

 ### Valid Shader Stages